 Text: Stephen Sweet and Peter Meiksins.
 Changing Contours of Work: Jobs and Opportunities in the New Economy.
 4th Edition.
 Sage, 2021.
-(Please note: the second and third editions are similar to the 4th; although latter editions are more up to date.
+(Please note: the second and third editions are similar to the 4^{th} ; although latter editions are more up to date.
 The first is very different - do not use it).

 Unit I. The Situation Working People Face Today (Sept.
-6 - Oct.
-9)
+5 - Oct.8)

 Week 1: Introduction (Sept.
-6-11)
+5-10)

-- Explore what the course is about and make note of what is required of you. - Post information about whether/when you will do the bargaining exercise or the paper for the instructor (worth 2% of your grade -less if you are late) - Take the Pre-test.
-Your score does not affect your grade, but it is important to be sure how your computer will interact with the exam software to prevent later problems. (worth 2% of your grade).
-So please use the computer you will later use to take quizzes. - Buy or rent the text
+- Explore what the course is about and make note of what is required of you. - Post information about whether/when you will do the bargaining exercise or the paper for the instructor (worth 2% of your grade -less if you are late) - Review Rutgers Academic Integrity Policy and submit a personal response. - Buy or rent the text